-The YIO Remote Two, an alternative to Harmony, will integrate with Home Assistant
+Unfolded Circle Remote Two, an alternative to Harmony, will integrate with Home Assistant

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-A New Dawn for Universal Remotes: Meet the Unfolded Circle Remote Two
+Overview of the Unfolded Circle Remote Two

-The origin story of the Unfolded Circle Remote Two
+Origin and Development of the Unfolded Circle Remote Two

-The Unfolded Circle Remote Two prototype and its Kickstarter counterpart shared several features: a Raspberry Pi Zero W core, a vivid 480×800 pixel, 18-bit colour LCD panel, and a choice of touchscreen or button controls.
+The Unfolded Circle Remote Two prototype and its Kickstarter counterpart shared several features: a Raspberry Pi Zero W at its core, a vivid 480×800 pixel, 18-bit colour LCD panel, and a choice of touchscreen or button controls.
 But the Kickstarter version took it up a notch, boasting proximity, gesture, and ambient light sensors, as well as a haptic motor driver, which were absent in the prototype.

 Another significant upgrade was the addition of the Smart Charging Dock, complete with infrared LEDs for IR command reception and transmission, Wi-Fi and Bluetooth radios, and powered by the ever-reliable ESP32.
 This game-changing element brought the Unfolded Circle Remote Two into the big leagues, rivalling established players like the Logitech Harmony.